WordPress/performance/modules/images/auto-sizes/readme.txt

 == Description ==

-This plugin implements the HTML spec for auto sizes for lazy-loaded images.
+This plugin implements the HTML spec for `sizes="auto"` for lazy-loaded images.
 For background, see: https://github.com/whatwg/html/issues/4654

 == Installation ==